eagle840/katacoda-labs/sql/step2.md

-# Save And Restore
+# Save And Restore - Manual

-In this step we'll backup a the databases, remove them and then restore
+In this step we'll manually backup  the databases, remove them and then restore

 Lets create a backup folder on the local host